Math Mastery vs. Spiral Math

 The spiral math approach presents a given set of topics that repeat from level to level.
 Each time the material is revisited, more depth is added, linking new concepts to the learning that has already taken place.
 A program designed according to the spiral approach might have a student learn multiplication facts in one level, multiply two-digit numbers in the next level, and multiply three-digit numbers in the following level.

 At the end of both programs, the same concepts have been covered, but the order and the manner in which the students learn them differ significantly.

-The spiral approach is probably familiar to you, as it has been characteristic of American education since 1960.
+The spiral approach has been characteristic of American education since 1960.
 However, a shift began in the early 1990s, when the United States began participating in international testing.
 International Mathematics and Science Studies conducted since 1995 show American students performing in the lower half of all the countries represented.
-This caused U. S. educators to start looking at how math was being taught in some of the highest-performing countries in the world (Finland, Singapore, Japan, etc.).
+This caused educators to start looking at how math was being taught in some of the highest-performing countries in the world.
 It was soon discovered that these countries preferred a mastery approach over spiral instruction, and when these methods were adopted in Western classrooms, significant differences in student achievement were the result.
 Today, most textbook publishers and educators support a mastery model in math instruction.